digitalminellc/mura-training/README.md

 1. Clone the [Mura Training repository](https://github.com/stevewithington/mura-training) to your desktop
 2. Launch your shell program and `cd` into the cloned `../mura-training/` directory
 3. Run `$ docker-compose up`
-    * Docker will then begin to do its thing
+    * Docker will then begin to do its thing. *The first time this is run, it will take awhile to finish.*
         ```
         Creating network "mura-training_default" with the default driver
         Creating volume "mura-training_vol_muradb" with default driver